Werner-Staeblein/Project-3/README.md

 10. Scroll back to the top of the page.
 At the same level as the settings tab, click the "Deploy" tab.
 Inside the deploy tab, GitHub can be selected as deployment method.
 Once GitHub is confirmed and clicked as deployment method, the repository name can be searched on GitHub with the "Search" button.
 Once the correct repository inside GitHub is displayed, click the button "connect"

-11. Interim step: Now that repository to be deployed was selected, two options for deployment exist as laid out in the next step
+11. Interim step: Now that repository to be deployed is selected, two options for deployment exist as laid out in the next step

 12. Either (i) automatic deployment by clicking "Enable Automatic Deploys".
 In this case, the deployment is updated when changes are pushed to GitHub for the underlying code.
 This is convenient for development purposes as all changes in the underlying code can be tested immediately in the deployed version.
 Manual testing in the development phase is facilitated.

 13.  or (ii) manual deployment by clicking the "Deploy Branch" button.
-In this case, a manual deploy would need to be done each and every time a code change is pushed to the GitHub repository.
-There is no automatic deploy of underlying code changes in GitHub
+In this case, a manual deploy would need to be done every time a code change is pushed to the GitHub repository.
+There is no automatic deployment of underlying code changes in GitHub

-14. Once the proces of either step 11 or 12 is completed, the button "View" at the bottom of the page is clicked to open the deployed version of the application
+14. Once the process of either step 11 or 12 is completed, the button "View" at the bottom of the page is clicked to open the deployed version of the application

 - **Clone the repository**